rh-mobb/helm-charts/charts/aro-files/README.md

 # Helm Chart to set up Azure Files StorageClasses on ARO clusters

-This Helm chart will deploy Azure Files StorageClass on ARO clusters.
+This Helm chart will deploy Azure Files StorageClass on ARO clusters (using Azure Files provisioner non CSI ).

 ## Prerequisites